UlrikThygePedersen/UlrikThygePedersen/README.md

 ---

 ## About Me
 As a **Senior Data Scientist**, I thrive at the intersection of cutting-edge machine learning, artificial intelligence, and statistics.
-Whether it's solving complex business problems or developing **agentic frameworks for language models (LLMs)**, my focus is on transforming data into actionable insights.
+Whether it's solving complex business problems or developing agentic frameworks for language models, my focus is on transforming data into actionable insights.

 With a background in **biophysics** and data science, I've led a diverse range of projects, from **automating processes with AI** to **optimizing supply chain operations**.
 Currently, I’m applying these skills at **NTT Data**, where I also mentor the next generation of data scientists.